The Reidemeister spectrum of low dimensional almost-crystallographic groups: The -property for 4-dimensional al most-crys tal lo graphic groups

 \subsection{Nilpotency class \(3\)}

-By \parencite[Theorem 9.2.10]{duga16-1} a finitely-generated, torsion-free, nilpotent group of nilpotency class \(3\) and rank \(4\) has the \(R_\infty\)-property.
+By an argument analogous to \cite[Example 5.2]{gw09-2}, a finitely-generated, torsion-free, nilpotent group of nilpotency class \(3\) and rank \(4\) has the \(R_\infty\)-property.
 Applying \cref{cor:charRoo} then proves that every \(4\)-dimensional almost-crystallographic group with translation subgroup of nilpotency class \(3\) has the \(R_\infty\)-property.